ZainKergaye/IntroJavaProject/README.md

-# Intro to java projects in Linux
+# Intro to Java projects in Linux

 This is a repo for me to try out everything with Linux